-Buy now pay later (BNPL) services allow shoppers to buy now and pay off the total later.
-In the last year these services have expanded greatly into the UK and customers are now in the potentially enviable situation of having many options when it comes to choosing a payment service that best suits their financial needs.
+Buy now, pay later (BNPL) services allow shoppers to buy now and pay off the total later.
+In the last year, these services have expanded into the UK and customers are now in the potentially enviable situation of having many options when choosing a payment service that best suits their financial needs.

-With so many BNPL options now available in the UK, you may be wondering what the differences between them are and which one is right for you.
-That’s where we come in!
+With so many BNPL options now available in the UK, you may be wondering what the differences are between them and which one is right for you.

 We’ve compared some of the most popular payment services to help you make the best decision for your online shopping future.

-Popular payment service Klarna offers shoppers three ways to buy now and pay later:
+Popular payment service Klarna offers shoppers 3 ways to buy now and pay later: